-Learn how and when to use the Future Continuous Tense in English with examples and rules.
+Future Continuous Tense!
+Learn how and when to use the Future Continuous Tense (or the Future Progressive) in English with grammar rules, examples, video and ESL worksheets.

 It is formed using the construction will + be + V-ing (present participle).

 S + will + be + V-ing (present participle)

 I will be singing in the concert tomorrow.

 S + will + not + be + V-ing (present participle)

 I will not be singing in the concert tomorrow.

 Will + S + be + V-ing? (present participle)

 Will you be singing in the concert tomorrow?

 How to Use the Future Continuous Tense